Solar Billing: How Solar Panels Work With Your Electric Bill

 Buyback Programs & Compensation Variations

-Understanding Time-of-Use Rates and Solar Billing
+Understanding Time-of-Use Rates and How Solar Panels Work With Your Electric Bill

 TOU billing changes how you're charged and credited for electricity based on the time of day.
 Instead of a flat rate, electricity prices fluctuate depending on demand.